ColinSather/Electrivia.io/README.md

 * User gets shocked if the page is refreshed on an incorrect answer results page

 ## Notes to self
+6/20/2021
+I am considering re-writting this project as a Java Spring application.
+Using Java will make this project slightly faster which is necessary considering it's running on a raspberry pi.
+In addition, the Java re-write will be a good learning opportunity.

 4/16/2021
 To set up local dev server in centos use the below commands.